Mental model

 Link uses local caching, token indexes, bounded page APIs, bounded graph summaries, and optional in-memory SQLite FTS5 for fast search.
 If SQLite is unavailable, Link falls back to the token index.

-Use link benchmark when a wiki starts to feel slow.
-It reports cache, search, query, graph payload, backend, and readiness recommendations.
+Use lnk benchmark when a wiki starts to feel slow.
+It reports cache time, persistent-cache reuse, search, query, graph payloads, backend, and readiness recommendations.